Ivan Villegas, Julie McCaffery and Cynthia Hoang-Duong

 This goes directly against the presumption of innocence, in which every person accused of a crime is assumed to be innocent, unless the evidence proves otherwise, the PD told the jury.

-During testimony, Rodriguez told the prosecution the “victim” hit him in the back at least four times with a broomstick before he fought back.
-In response, Rodriguez stated he punched the victim in the face a couple times.
+During testimony, the accused told the prosecution the “victim” hit him in the back at least four times with a broomstick before he fought back.
+In response, the accused stated he punched the victim in the face a couple times.

 “I hit him [the victim] in his mouth and then his cheek, and then he started bleeding everywhere…it looks like I’m causing so much, right when I hit him in his face I was like I’m not going to hit him anymore… [then] I started riding my bike,” the accused said.

-Following the defense’s redirect examination, the deputy district attorney asked if Rodriguez knew what hit him in the back of the head.
+Following the defense’s redirect examination, the deputy district attorney asked if the accused knew what hit him in the back of the head.
 The accused alleged the victim struck him with what felt like a rock but he did not know.